italonascimento/wire/README.md

 time.

-Alternativelly, we can move our source of truth to a single place, a centralized *data store*, and instead of modeling our intent events directly to data, model them to *reducer functions*, which receive the current state of the centralized store and return an updated one:
+Alternativelly, we can move our source of truth to a single place, a centralized *game state*, and instead of modeling our intent events directly to data, model them to *reducer functions*, which receive the current game state and return an updated one:

 ```lua
 local function reducer(prevState)